openebs-archive/openebs-docs/docs/ugcstor.md

 <h3><a class="anchor" aria-hidden="true" id="expanding-size-of-a-cStor-pool-instance-on-a-node-add"></a>Expanding size of a cStor Pool Instance on a Node (by expanding the size of cloud disks)</h3>

 When you have a cloud disk and which is used for the creation of cStor Storage pool and when you want to expand the existing cStor pool capacity, you can expand the size of the cloud disk and reflect the change in the correpsonding cStor storage pool.
-Ther by the cStor pool capacity can be increased.
+There by the cStor pool capacity can be increased.
 The steps for doing this activity is documented [here](https://gist.github.com/prateekpandey14/f2a30b3f246fd5b44fdfb545185f78b4).

 <h3><a class="anchor" aria-hidden="true" id="expanding-size-of-a-cStor-volume"></a>Expanding the cStor Volume Capacity</h3>